Wildwinds

 RIC 147

 Hannibalianus, AE16, 336-337 AD, Constantinople, als Rex regum unter Constantine I. FL HANNIBALLIANO REGI, bare-headed, draped, cuirassed bust right / SE-CVRITAS PVBLICA, Euphrates seated right on ground, holding sceptre, overturned urn at his side, from which waters flow, reed in background.
 Mintmark CONSS.
-RIC VII Constantinople 147.TextImage
+RIC VII Constantinople 147; Cohen 2; Sear 16905.TextImage

 Constantinople